blocknetdx/documentation/docs/blockdx/listings.md

 ---

 ## Listed Digital Assets
-**Note**: Block DX is not yet compatible with hardware wallets such as Ledger, web wallets such as MyEtherWallet (MEW), or lite wallets such as Jaxx.
+**Note**: Block DX is not compatible with hardware wallets such as Ledger, web wallets such as MyEtherWallet (MEW), or lite wallets such as Jaxx.
 Desktop Qt wallets must be used.
 Below is a list of compatible assets and respective wallet versions.

 --8<-- "xbridge-compatibility.md"